roshiajin-kunai/sakkamade.github.io/pages/about.markdown

 - [wiktionary.org](https://en.wiktionary.org/wiki/Wiktionary:Main_Page) - helps me with both English and Japanese, mostly with English, but with Japanese either;
 - [jisho.org](https://jisho.org/) - Japanese translation tool (you—and perhaps I—would not have seen so frequent an updates if not for this amazing tool);
 - [thejadednetwork.com/sfx](http://thejadednetwork.com/sfx/) - impressive dictionary of totally unfamiliar to me Japanese *sfx*;
-- [dictionary.goo.ne.jp](https://dictionary.goo.ne.jp/) - kya! great dictionary of vocabulary that one utterly unable to come across nowhere else;
+- [dictionary.goo.ne.jp](https://dictionary.goo.ne.jp/) - kya! it's just a great dictionary of vocabulary that one utterly unable to come across nowhere else;
 - [translate.google.com](https://translate.google.com/?hl=en&amp;tab=TT) - translation from Japanese, rare help with English;
 - [deepl.com](https://www.deepl.com/home) - good for translation of truly alien to me Japanese dialects and colloquial language;